nolar/kopf/docs/continuity.rst

 the object was last handled (no matter how long time ago), a new handling cycle starts.

 Only the last state is taken into account.
-All the intermenient changes are accumulated and handled together.
+All the intermediate changes are accumulated and handled together.
-This corresponds to the Kubernetes'es concept of eventual consistency and level triggering (as opposed to edge triggering).
+This corresponds to the Kubernetes's concept of eventual consistency and level triggering (as opposed to edge triggering).

 .. warning::